 Spread the Word!

 As educators, you have the ability to use a variety of ways to share information with your students.
 Below, we list a series of options for sharing these announcements electronically, in print, or in your classes.
-Please note that these materials are relevant to our course offerings for Winter 2017/18.
+Please note that these materials are relevant to our programs for 2020.
 Please choose from the following options:

 ** If you would like to be added to our mailing list for printed flyers, please send us an email at firstname.lastname@example.org including your full name, title, and school/institution mailing address.
 We’d be happy to send you one within a week.